weesvisje/docs/docs/reference/faq.md

 * P2P WiFi: similar to WiFi speeds
 * Bluetooth LE: typically 4 kB/second (higher speeds currently in development)

+### How much data can Ditto hold?
+How big can a Ditto document be?

+There isn't a size limit to a Ditto document or store.
+Like other databases, Ditto will use as much data as you insert into the device.
+Controlling the size of Ditto in your app is completely up to your descretion.
+### Are there any limits to the number of collections?

+No there are no limits to the number of collections.
+While there is no limit, try to keep the names shorter than 30 characters.
+The collection names are stored with each document.
+This is merely a suggestion.
 ## __Bluetooth__

 ### What is the difference between Bluetooth Classic and Bluetooth Low Energy?